Professional Development Workshops

 Summer workshops all follow roughly the same format.
-All workshops are taught by two trained BioBuilder instructors who teach the core BioBuilder curriculum through engaging lectures and hands-on labs.
-There can be slight modifications in lecture and lab content, based on the interest and expertise of the instructors and attendees.
+The core BioBuilder curriculum is taught through engaging lectures and hands-on labs.
+There may be slight modifications in lecture and lab content, with teaching module variations selected by the instructors.
+Luncheon guest speakers will vary by location.

-All workshops are taught by two trained BioBuilder instructors, one of whom is a university faculty member (or grad student), the other a high school teacher experienced in utilizing the BioBuilder curriculum.
-Instructors’ bios are included in the brochures that are downloadable from each workshop location link.
+Workshops are taught by two trained BioBuilder instructors, one of whom is a university faculty member (or grad student), the other a high school teacher experienced in utilizing the BioBuilder curriculum.
+Instructor bios are included in the brochures that are downloadable from each workshop location link.

 Is it possible to receive graduate credit for these courses?

 BioBuilder is not authorized to offer graduate credit.
-However, participants will receive a certificate stating that the participant has “completed 21 hours of professional development hours through a three-day workshop” held at (the workshop location).
+However, participants will receive a certificate stating that the participant has “completed 21 hours of professional development (45 PDPs) through a three-day workshop” held at (the workshop location).